Understand how liver works in health. Learn all about how to preserve your liver and what products are necessary for a healthy liver.

 The maximum recommended for men is 4 standard drinks per day.
 For women, 2 standard drinks per day.

-More than 6 standard drinks a day for men, and 4 standard drinks for women, becomes dangerous for the liver.
+More than 6 standard drinks per day for men, and 4 standard drinks for women, becomes dangerous for the liver.
 The long-term effects of alcohol on the liver are severe pain, inflammation (hepatitis) and cirrhosis.

 Why and how to protect your liver

-A healthy diet and regular exercise help the liver to work well.
+Healthy eating and regular exercise help the liver to work well.
 An unhealthy diet can lead to liver disease.
 For example, a person who eats a lot of fatty foods is more at risk of being overweight and having non-alcoholic fatty liver disease.

 Eat foods from all groups: grains, proteins, dairy products, fruits, vegetables, and fats.